elfmaster/shiva_blogposts/shiva_introduction.md

 The Shiva loader performs comprehensive control-flow analysis at load time, which can take upwards of 30 minutes for complex binaries such as redis-server before transferring control to the target program.
 While this overhead is typically insignificant for standard applications, the shiva-ld prelinking utility addresses this by conducting the analysis a single time and embedding the results in custom ELF sections (.shiva.branch, .shiva.xref, etc.).
 At runtime, these sections allow Shiva to rapidly reconstruct the required linking metadata, resulting in near-instant binary loading.

 You do not need to re-run shiva-ld after modifying a patch.
-Simply replace the object file (e.g. luab_unpack_secure.o) in the module search path that was specified by the `shiva-ld` tools `-s` flag.
-Shiva automatically loads the updated patch on the next execution of the instrumented binary (e.g. redis-server.fixed).
+Simply replace the object file (e.g. luab_unpack_secure.o) in the module search path that was specified by the `shiva-ld`  `-s` or `--search_path`` flag.
+Shiva automatically loads the updated patch on the next execution of the Shiva prelinked binary (e.g. redis-server.fixed).

 Compile the `luab_unpack_secure.c` source code within `darpa-shiva-challenges/redis` using the Makefile, it requires accesses to the lua 5.1 source headers.